-This article is an edited transcript of The Battle of Waterloo with Peter Snow on Dan Snow’s History Hit, first broadcast 24 January 2017.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of The Battle of Waterloo with Peter Snow available on History Hit TV.

 On 18 June 1815, the day of the Battle of Waterloo, Britain’s Duke of Wellington woke up at 3am.
 The first thing he did was write to his mistress, saying, “I’m feeling fairly confident about the battle, but you may wish to head to the Channel, get on a ship and head back to Britain, just in case”.